bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 This means `registerPolicy(...)` is safe to call again after reconnecting.
 If the BitBox already knows the script config, the helper repopulates app-side store without asking for a duplicate on-device registration.
 If the BitBox does not know it, the user approves it on the device.
+The returned `wasPolicyStoredOnDevice` value reports that initial query as `true` or `false`, including when a duplicate-registration race requires a successful recheck.

 BitBox has three Bitcoin script-config paths: